dex2code/massa_acheta/README.md

 > /view_node
 >

-In order for the Acheta to watch your wallet and staking activity, you need to add it to the service configuration.
+In order to watch your wallet and staking activity, you need to add it to the service configuration.
 To do this use the command:
 >
 > /add_wallet
 >
-Acheta will prompt you to select which node this wallet belongs to and will ask you to enter its address.
+Acheta will ask you to select which node this wallet belongs to and will ask you to enter its address.
-You can display current

-After adding a wallet, Acheta will try to obtain information about it from the node and display the status of this attempt.\
+After succesfuly adding a wallet, Acheta will try to obtain information about it from the node and display the status of this attempt.\
-If the attempt was successful, Acheta begins to monitor your wallet and will send notifications about the following events:\
+If the attempt is successful, Acheta will start to watch your wallet and will send notifications about the following events:\
 - Decrease wallet balance\
 - Missed blocks\
 - Increase candidate rolls\